parttimenerd/jdwp/README.md

   - the program synthesizer guarantees that the order of the statements depends only on the structure of the dependency graph
 - test more
+- handle Tunnel requests and events properly in synthesizer
+- user formatter of State in BasicTunnel (create specific formatter class)
+- look into generated programs and add sanity checks
+  - i.e. ResumeRequests can never be the cause for something
+- implement tester for OpenJDK to find bugs in JDWP error handling
+  - the assumption that no valid JDWP packet can make the JVM segfault is false
+  - is this really a problem?
+Find JDI reproduction